talent-consulting/us/index.markdown

 - Avoid too many folders in a single assembly
 - Add a "finally" block to around DB access to close connection

+## Naming Conventions
+- Provide additional information about the use of an identifier</p>
+- Help formalize consistency and expectations within the team</p>
+- Facilitate the use of automated refactoring tools</p>
+- Enhance clarity and remove ambiguity</p>
+- Dissuade the use of overly long names, comical or abbreviations</p>
+- Avoid naming collisions across modules</p>
+- Ease project handovers of source code to relevant parties</p>
+- Promote understanding in case of code reuse after a long interval

 # Header 1
 ## Header 2
 ### Header 3